port-labs/port-docs/docs/setup-your-port/setup-catalog/entities.md

 We will be creating entities for the `Microservice` blueprint from [Creating a Blueprint](blueprints#creating-a-blueprint) and the `Package` blueprint from [Blueprint Next Steps](blueprints#next-steps), please make sure to create them before reading on if you want to follow along
 :::

-We'll present 2 ways to create entities:
+There are 2 ways to create entities:

 - From the UI
 - From the API